amacado/pfsense-blink1/README.md

 ### Introduction

-Watch your pfsense temperature with blink(1)
+Watch your pfSense® firewall temperature with blink(1) using Node.js® runtime

 ### Requirements